qri-io/website/content/docs/tutorials/cli_quickstart.md

 The text is the current standings for the North American Professional League of Legends Teams in the 2018 Summer split.

-In order to add this very import dataset to your Qri repo, we are going to use the `qri new` command.
+In order to add this very important dataset to your Qri repo, we are going to use the `qri new` command.
 We will use the `--body` flag to add data to the dataset, and we will have to pass in a dataset name.
 I am going to use the name `nalcs_standings`, but feel free to name it whatever you like.
 A full dataset name includes the peername of the peer that initally added the dataset to Qri, so the full dataset name will actually be `tutorial/nalcs_standings`.
 We can use `me`, as a shorthand for any of our own datasets, so we can also use `me/nalcs_standings` as a dataset reference.

 ```
 $ qri new --body ~path/to/data/data.csv me/nalcs_standings